remlapmot/remlapmot.github.io/content/post/2025-03-08-amend-commit-messages/index.en.md

   git commit --allow-empty -m "Empty commit for purposes of trick"
   ```

-* Drag and drop the empty commit onto your target commit.
+* Perform a squash in GitHub Desktop by dragging and dropping the empty commit onto your target commit.
 See the screenshot at the [top](#top) of this post.
+Of course the empty commit has no content, so it does not affect the content of your target commit.

-* Enter your amended commit message and delete the text in the _Description_ box.
+* Enter your amended commit message in the _Summary_ box and delete the text in the _Description_ box.

 <img src="/post/2025/amend-commit-messages/img/06-squashing-commits.png" alt="Screenshot of squashing commits GitHub Desktop." width="630" style="display: block; margin: auto;">